mannyjl625/code-foo-2013/SanFran-Gamers/README.md

 versus what percentage of the country are gamers, and used additional factors to refine my results.

-Step 1: The Gross estimation
+Step 1: The Gross Estimation
 ----------------------------

 I first took the total US poplulation, about 304,000,000, as well as